outdreamer/build-a-cure-1/docs/problem_solving_matching.md

           - matching of information supply & demand (allocate tx history to tx metadata, where it has most value)

-  V. Solve problem with Conceptual Combination Metadata query
+  V. Solve problem with Conceptual Combination Metadata query (different starting point as IV)

     - if you know that a certain configuration of uniqueness & randomness can output a lack of predictability, and you know that a lack of predictability means randomness can be verified (trust in randomness is not required), then for any problem with a target intent of "verifying randomness", or similar intents ("verifying information", "correcting info asymmetry", "not requiring trust"), you can match that configuration of uniqueness & randomness with the problem and see if it reduces the problem dimensions (solves the problem)

     - this can also be abstracted:
       - rather than storing "uniqueness/randomness config => unpredictability", you can store:
         - "consistent variance => upredictability"
         - "consistent variance => randomness"
         - "distributed variance == randomness"
       - these abstract rules between conceptual configurations (a combination of concepts in a particular structure, like a system) can generalize the configuration to more problem spaces

     - these abstracted configurations have different metadata (intent, priority, logic flow, variance level, causation) and can therefore be useful in different (possibly meaning "additional") circumstances than the original configuration

   VI.
 Vectorization of Problem & Solution Space

     - example: